DevXT-LLC/ezlocalai/README.md

 ### Training Process

 The wake word trainer:
-1. **Generates TTS samples** using gTTS, Edge-TTS, and Chatterbox with various voices
+1. **Generates TTS samples** using gTTS and Edge-TTS with various voices
 2. **Applies audio augmentation** (noise injection, speed/pitch variations, reverb)
 3. **Trains a CNN model** with MFCC features (40 coefficients)
 4. **Exports to all formats**: